crcn/tandem-old/packages/front-end/README.md

 IMMEDIATE:

-* refactor front-end to use new API.
+* attach additional info to synthetic nodes
-* code compiler (compile CSS)
+* persist raw style

-  * execute command on save
+* insert commands

-* code compiler should compile styles to CSS
+* start on _master_ doc

 * ability to load images & other resources in PC file. **helps with arch**.
 * document bounds on element should be stored in editor namespace
 * when converting elements to artboards, move new artboard to BEST position